IwanAizakku/umaapp/README.md

 Design is focus on simple, minimal.

 # Hosting
+- Website later (maybe)
-- Website will be hosted at InfinityFree, as Github does not support database (PhP) functionality.
+1. will be hosted at InfinityFree, as Github does not support database (PhP) functionality.
+2. Can also try to only host our database at here: https://www.freemysqlhosting.net/ website only stays at github, and then try test database function.

 # Progress
 - Creating html pages ( In progress )
+- Create database